V-Roger/YAMcam/src/README.md

 # YAMcam

-## SRC Files will go here for open-sourcing
+## SRC Files will go here for open-sourcing once I'm happy with them